dymodi/dymodi.github.io/Research/Paper/Crowd-Delivery/Revision-History.md

 Strengths:

-1. <span style="color:blue">Using public transport to delivery package with time guarantee is interesting. </span>
+1. <span style="background-color:blue">Using public transport to delivery package with time guarantee is interesting.</span>

 2. Reasonable theoretical analysis is provided.

 Weaknesses: